NHS front line: On the road with an ambulance crew

 - Published

-As the NHS continues to struggle with low staffing and talk turns to potential strike action, the BBC joined two West Midlands paramedics for a day to see first-hand what life is like on the front line.
+As the NHS in England continues to struggle with low staffing and talk turns to potential strike action, the BBC joined two West Midlands paramedics for a day to see first-hand what life is like on the front line.

-"I've come up against challenges that I've never had to face before as a paramedic" says Karina Graham, as she starts her 12-hour shift in Birmingham.
+"I've come up against challenges that I've never had to face before as a paramedic," says Karina Graham, as she starts her 12-hour shift in Birmingham.

-She's been in the job for eight years and says things have got much harder since the pandemic.
+She's been in the job for eight years and says things have become much harder since the start of the pandemic.

-"(We're) going to patients that have been waiting for far too long, having patients in the back of my ambulance that I know shouldn't be on the back of my ambulance that need to be in hospital knowing that it's detrimental to patients."
+"We're going to patients that have been waiting for far too long, having patients in the back of my ambulance that I know shouldn't be in the back of my ambulance, that need to be in hospital, knowing that it's detrimental to patients," she says.

 Start of the shift: 09:30